 It is very common for small businesses and family-owned businesses to organize as an S-Corporation, because of the corporate creditor protections that are available.
 An S-Corporation must have less than 100 shareholders and only one class of stock.
 With a family-owned S-Corporation, if one sibling owning stock in the business dies, the value of those shares will be included in the deceased sibling’s taxable estate.
 Good estate planning can help to reduce the valuation of an S-Corporation, which will in turn reduce the decedent sibling’s taxable estate.

 The value of Family Limited Partnerships and LLCs

 There are two types of business structures commonly used in estate planning, for the purpose of holding title to business/personal assets, in order to decrease the value of an owner’s taxable estate: Family Limited Partnerships (FLPs) and Limited Liability Companies (LLCs).
 These two business structures allow the general partners to maintain management and control over the business assets, while still allowing gifts of the value of the assets to their heirs.
 These structures are very beneficial to small businesses and families owning a substantial amount of real estate, but who want the land to stay in the family for generations.

 There are other estate planning options for small businesses

 These are just a few examples of business structures available.
 As each type of business has its own advantages and disadvantages, it is important to discuss your business plans with an estate planning attorney so you can find ways to maximize your assets throughout your lifetime and ensure they are properly distributed after your death.

-If you have questions regarding small businesses, or any other business planning needs, please contact Sexton, Bailey Attorneys, PA online or by calling us at (470) 443-0062.
+If you have questions regarding small businesses, or any other business planning needs, please contact Wilcox Attorneys, PA online or by calling us at (470) 443-0062.